gabriel951/my_work/README.txt

 In case you have any doubts, feel free to contact me via email: gabrielfsilva1995@gmail.com.

+In all of my work, I collaborated with fellow researchers.
+I thank them!

 Here is an overview of the contents of each folder:

-LOPSTR 19 - "A Certified Functional Nominal C-Unification Algorithm" UNIF 19 - "Formalising Nominal AC-Unification"
-Master Degree - My master thesis and slides
-Undergrad - My undergrad thesis and slides
-KDMiLe - "A Machine Learning Predictive System to Identify Students in Risk of
+NatFoM 2020 - "Why We Need Structured Proofs in Mathematics" LOPSTR 2019 - "A Certified Functional Nominal C-Unification Algorithm" UNIF 2019 - "Formalising Nominal AC-Unification" KDMiLe 2017 - "A Machine Learning Predictive System to Identify Students in Risk of
           Dropping Out of College"

+Master Degree (2017-2019) - My master thesis and slides Undergrad (2013-2017) - My undergrad thesis and slides

-Workshop UnB 2020 - "Nominal C-Unification and Nominal C-Matching" Workshop UnB 2019 - "Functional Nominal C-Unification"
+Workshop in Mathematics UnB 2020 - "Nominal C-Unification and Nominal C-Matching" Workshop in Mathematics UnB 2019 - "Functional Nominal C-Unification"